eQuantic/TickerQ/src/eQuantic.TickerQ.EntityFrameworkCore.CosmosDb/README.md

 All containers use the document `id` as the partition key for optimal distribution.

+### When to Use Cosmos DB vs SQL Server

+**✅ Use Cosmos DB when you need:**
+- Global distribution and multi-region deployments
+- Low-latency access from anywhere in the world
+- Automatic horizontal scaling
+- 99.999% availability SLA
+- Flexible schema and JSON document storage
+- Serverless or consumption-based pricing

+**✅ Use SQL Server when you need:**
+- Complex relational queries with JOINs and GROUP BY
+- ACID transactions across multiple tables
+- Lower cost for smaller workloads
+- On-premises or existing SQL infrastructure
+- Strong consistency guarantees

 ### Differences from Relational Provider

 Cosmos DB is a NoSQL database with different characteristics than SQL databases: